mattoverby/mclscene/README.md

 To reference them in the scene file use the following names:
-Emerald, Jade, Obsidian, Pearl, Ruby, Turquoise, Brass, Bronze, Chrome, Copper, Gold, Silver, BlackPlastic, CyanPlastic, GreenPlastic, RedPastic, WhitePlastic, YellowPlastic, BlackRubber, CyanRubber, GreenRubber, RedRubber, WhiteRubber, and YellowRubber.
+Emerald, Jade, Obsidian, Pearl, Ruby, Turquoise, Brass, Bronze, Chrome, Copper, Gold, Silver, BlackPlastic, CyanPlastic, GreenPlastic, RedPlastic, WhitePlastic, YellowPlastic, BlackRubber, CyanRubber, GreenRubber, RedRubber, WhiteRubber, and YellowRubber.
 If you *don't* want a specific object to be rendered, use the material name "invisible".